 Vocabulary words have meaning both in life and in the law.
-Below I have listed the most frequently used terms in this website and what each word means.
+Below I have listed the most frequently used terms on this page of our wills website and what each word means.
 The terms are listed in alphabetical order.
 I am certain this glossary will be of assistance to you in your reading.

-- Bond – An insurance policy that protects the beneficiaries named in the will in the event that the executor wrongfully spends or distributes estate property.
+- Bond – An insurance policy that protects a beneficiary(ies) named in the will should the executor wrongfully misappropriate or abandon their responsibility when distributing estate property.

-- Codicil – A document that adds to, subtracts from, qualifies, modifies, revokes, or otherwise alters or explains an existing will.
+- Codicil – A document that adds to, subtracts from, modifies, explains, revokes, or otherwise changes provisions of an existing will without creating an entirely new Last Will.

-- Decedent – A person who died with a Last Will.
+- Decedent – A person who has died having signed a Last Will.

-- Descendants – Relatives with a direct blood line relationship following downwards from you, starting with your children, grandchildren and great grandchildren, are called your lineal descendants.
-Descendants are those in a descending line of birth from an individual, rather than an ascending line, such as to the parents of the individual.
+- Descendants – Immediate family members with a direct bloodline relationship following downwards from you, starting with your children, grandchildren, and great-grandchildren.
+These descendants are called your lineal descendants.
+Descendants are those in a descending line of birth from an individual, rather than an ascending line, such as the parents of the individual.

-- Estate – Everything owned by you are the time of death, including personal belongings, real estate, savings, investments, life insurance, business interests, and employee benefits.
+- Estate – Everything owned by you at the time of death, including personal belongings, personal property, real estate, savings, investments, life insurance, business interests, and employee benefits.

-- Executor – The person named in you Last Will to be responsible for handling and distributing your estate according to your will; also called a “personal representative” or “administrator.”
+- Executor – The person named in your Last Will who is responsible for handling and distributing your estate according to the terms of your will; also called a “personal representative” or “administrator.”

-- Fiduciary – A person to whom property or power is entrusted for the benefit of another.
+- Fiduciary – A person to whom property or a protected legal interest is entrusted for the benefit of another(s).

-- Fiduciary Duty – A legal duty to act in the best interests of a person.
+- Fiduciary Duty – A legal duty to act in the best interests of a person(s).

 - Guardian – A person named in a will to have physical and legal custody of a person in the event of the testator’s death.

-- Guardianship – A legal relationship created when a court grants physical and legal custody of a person to another person or entity; also called a “conservatorship.”
+- Guardianship – A legal relationship created when a court grants physical and legal custody of a person to another person or entity.

-- Heir/Heirs at law – Persons who inherit property by law, rather than under a will, pursuant to the Rules of Descent and Distribution (intestate Succession).
+- Heir/Heirs at law – Person who is entitled to inherit property by law, rather than under a will, pursuant to the Laws of Descent and Distribution (found in NJ statutes often referred to as “intestate succession”).
 This occurs when someone dies without a will or with a will that does not name any living beneficiaries.

 - Inter Vivos – Latin for “between the living” and it refers to something done while you are still alive.
-The following is an example of where you might commonly see this language used in a will or other estate planning document: “I give my red car to my sister, if she survives me.
-However, if I no longer have my red car for any reason other than an inter vivos gift to my sister – i.e. having already given her my red car when I was alive – I give her whatever vehicle I have when I die instead.”
+The following is an example of where you might commonly see this language used in a will or other estate planning document: “I give my red car to my sister if she survives me.
+However, if I no longer have my red car because I gave it away intervivos to my son when I was alive – I give her whatever vehicle I have when I die instead.”

 - Intestate – A person who dies either (1) without a will or (2) with a will that names only beneficiaries who have predeceased the decedent.

-- Issue – A decedent’s children, grandchildren, great-grandchildren, etc., to the remotest degree.
+- Issue – A decedent’s child(ren), grandchild(ren), great-grandchild(ren), etc., out to the remotest degree.

 - Jurisdiction – The court’s power to hear a case.